DataMeta/csvtojsonconvert/README.md

-# csvtojsonconverts
+# csvtojsonconvert

-Takes two command line args: source filepath of csv file and destination filepath of json file
+Simple script that takes two command line args: source filepath of csv file and destination filepath of json file